What to Do in Paris on 14 July – France National Day

 We (the French) have great respect for our flag, but we don’t overuse it.
 You will see the French Flag in all official places and at sports events to support our national team, but you will never see it on our t-shirts, caps, or decoration objects.

-What Does the French National Day Commemorate?
+What Does France’s National Day Celebrate?

 14 July 1789 | Storming of the Bastille prison, the symbol of the end of absolute monarchy.